jgithubs/jsplayarea/sw-audio-alsa.md

 numid=4,iface=PCM,name='IEC958 Playback Default'
 ```

 Take notice that the channel is mono.
-Need to verify if the Raspberry Pi 3 is mono.
+Need to verify if the Raspberry Pi 3 is mono also.
 ```
 pi> amixer scontents
 Simple mixer control 'PCM',0